modulozero/modulozero.github.io/src/pages/kink/2024-12-19-rope-event.md

 ## Place, Date & Time

-It's on 19th of December, in Nieuwe Vide, the same room as we always meet in, just with some adjustments for privacy.
+It's on 14th of December, in Nieuwe Vide, the same room as we always meet in, just with some adjustments for privacy.
 We will have access to the adjacent room for all your changing needs.

-As for time, it will _most likely_ be a Saturday afternoon, likely either in late October or early November.
-If this works out, I'd like to eventually get into a rhythm where this is a regular/semi-regular occurrence.
+The event starts at 13, and is planned to last until 14.

 The event will be fairly long - 3-4 hours - and I'm going to ask everyone to arrive on time.
 On the other hand, after the first 2 hours it shouldn't be too